quodlibet/mutagen/docs/man/mid3v2.rst

 added by prefixing the name of the frame with "--".
 For example, ``--TIT3 "Monkey!"`` will set the TIT3 (subtitle) frame to ``Monkey!``.

-The TXXX frame requires a colon-separated description key; many TXXX frames may be set in the file as long as they have different keys.
+The TXXX frame has the format <DESCRIPTION:TEXT>; many TXXX frames may be set in the file as long as they have different keys.
 To set this key, just separate the text with a colon, e.g. ``--TXXX "ALBUMARTISTSORT:Examples, The"``.
+The description can be omitted in which case it defaults to an empty string.

+The WXXX frame has the same format as TXXX but since URLs usually contain a ":" you have provide a description or enable escaping (-e):
+``--WXXX "desc:http://foo.bar"`` or ``-e --WXXX "http\\://foo.bar"``

 The USLT frame has the format <DESCRIPTION:TEXT:LANGUAGE>.
 The language and description may be omitted, in which case the language defaults to English,